Auth

 • Better Compliance & Auditing: Centralized logging of access attempts simplifies audits for regulations like GDPR or HIPAA.

-At 21RISK we use the OAuth 2.0 Authorization Code Flow, with Proof Key for Code Exchange (PKCE).
+For OIDC connections, 21RISK uses the OAuth 2.0 Authorization Code Flow with Proof Key for Code Exchange (PKCE).
 You can read more about the standard here .

 1. Initiation : When a user clicks "Login", 21RISK generates a cryptographically random secret called a code_verifier and hashes it to create a code_challenge .